andrej1c/wpdb-query-logger/README.md

-wpdb-query-logger
+WPDB Query Logger
 =================

-Logs INSERT, UPDATE, SELECT queries performed using the WPDB class in Wordpress
+When WP_DEBUG_LOG is enabled this plugin logs all INSERT, UPDATE, REPLACE queries run by the WPDB class.

-For the hook to fire add a define('LOG_QUERIES', true); to wp-config.php